ijliym/redis-windows/README-wsl.md

 Expand-Archive Debian.zip Debian
 ```

 Run the distro launcher To complete installation, run the distro launcher application in the target folder, named <distro>.exe.
-For example: `debian.exe`, etc.
+For example: `.\debian.exe`, etc.

 ![](server-appx-expand.png)